nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 #### HID reports
 A report is a block of data that is read from or written to the HID device.
 It has a size specified by the HID descriptor, and contains a report ID as the first byte.
-On Windows, when fetching a new report with ReadFile, the report ID is automatically written into the data block by Windows, and most likely never needs to be known by the developer user as other high-level Windows APIs that can extract data from reports will use this report ID byte internally.
+On Windows, when fetching a new report with `ReadFile`, the report ID is automatically written into the data block by Windows, and most likely never needs to be known by the developer user as other high-level Windows APIs that can extract data from reports will use this report ID byte internally.
-When writing reports however, the developer user must set the appropriate report ID byte in the report specific to the value/s the developer user includes in the report.
+When writing reports with `WriteFile` however, the developer user must set the appropriate report ID byte in the report specific to the value/s the developer user includes in the report.
-On Windows the report ID can be found in the HIDP_VALUE_CAPS (value capabilities) structure for that value, fetched from the HID descriptor with HidP_GetValueCaps.
+On Windows the report ID can be found in the `HIDP_VALUE_CAPS` (value capabilities) structure for that value, fetched from the HID descriptor with `HidP_GetValueCaps`.

 #### HID collections
 HID controls are grouped into collections.